steve1316/gfl-reactjs-wiki/README.md

 - [x] Set up filters and searching functionality for T-Dolls.

   - [x] Finalize the Chip components.
+  - [ ] Save filters when moving to and from T-Doll Index page for persistence.
+Maybe have a "Clear Filters" button.
+  - [ ] Add 6* rarity filter to depict the Mod of 5*'s.
+Make it only show up by clicking on the Mod Filter Button.

 - [x] Add T-Dolls #1 to #10 to JSON data object.